-The mantas—gentle ocean giants who have no means of defense except their size—seemed to tolerate this behavior from juvenile sharks, only shuffling mildly in response.
+The mantas—gentle ocean giants that have no means of defense except their size—seemed to tolerate this behavior from juvenile sharks, only shuffling mildly in response.
 With adult sharks, however, they went into flight mode, rolling backward and trying to escape a potential bite.
-But researchers are confident that the scraping behavior isn’t hostile.
+Still, researchers don’t think that the scraping behavior is hostile.
 The sharks specifically rubbed their snout and gill regions, known hotspots for sea lice, which suggests the mantas were being used as giant scratching posts.

 On supporting science journalism